Chen Ting-Shih

 Taiwan

-His work combines traditional Chinese literati sensibilities with Western abstract forms, leaving a lasting impact on modern Taiwanese art.
-From his thirties, Chen was active in key modern art groups, including the Fifth Moon Group, the Modern Printmaking Society, and the Modern Eye Society.
-He participated in numerous international group exhibitions and solo shows across Europe, America, and Asia, gradually establishing his avant-garde position in postwar Chinese modern art.
+A pivotal representative of postwar modern art in Taiwan, his works spanned printmaking, sculpture, calligraphy, and painting.
+Characterized by conciseness, power, transcendence, and mystery, his artistic language integrates Eastern literati ideas with Western abstract forms, exerting a profound influence on Taiwan’s modern art development.
+Active in key modern art groups (the Fifth Moon Group, Modern Printmaking Society, Modern Eye Society), he participated in numerous overseas group and solo exhibitions across Europe, America, and Asia, gradually establishing his avant-garde status in postwar Chinese art.

-Chen’s works are held in major public and private collections worldwide, including the Rockefeller Foundation, the Cincinnati Art Museum, the National Taiwan Museum of Fine Arts, as well as private institutions such as Chase Bank (Hong Kong), Citibank (Taipei), and IBM Corporation.
+After his passing in 2002, the Taipei Fine Arts Museum held Sound of Rarity: Chen Ting-Shih.
+His works are widely collected by international institutions and private entities, including the Rockefeller Foundation, Cincinnati Art Museum, National Taiwan Museum of Fine Arts, Chase Bank (Hong Kong), Citibank (Taipei), and IBM Corporation.